vivek-vishwanath/xv6/instructions/lab3.md

 schedulers are selecting a process, the scheduler should obey the following
 rules:

-- FIFO policy processes always run before RR policy processes
+- FIFO policy processes always run before RR policy processes.
+- Higher integral priority values correspond to higher logical priority.
 - A process will not be scheduled if a higher priority process is runnable.
 - If two processes share priority, then they will run in scheduler order (as specified in the scheduler specification).